Tea Tree Oil for Baby – Health Benefits and Precautions

 1. For Treating Cuts and Burns

-To treats cuts and burns in your baby, prepare the tea tree oil solution by mixing it with a carrier oil such as coconut, olive, or almond oil.
+To treat cuts and burns in your baby, prepare the tea tree oil solution by mixing it with a carrier oil such as coconut, olive, or almond oil.
 For every teaspoon of the other oil used, add a drop of the tea tree oil and dilute it thoroughly.
 Clean the affected area with water and apply the solution.
 Repeat every two to three hours and keep the wound covered for faster healing.

 2. For Easing Diaper Rashes

-Tea tree oil used in combination with coconut oil can be used to treat a diaper rash.
+Tea tree oil, used in combination with coconut oil, can be used to treat a diaper rash.
 The solution consists of 3 tablespoons of coconut oil mixed with 4-5 drops of tea tree oil.
 Clean the affected area and apply the solution.
 Repeat the process with every diaper change.
 This solution is also effective in treating thrush in babies.

 3. For Treating Insect Bites